-28. (a) An Extraordinary General Assembly shall be convened by the President upon the request of one fifth of the Members or majority of the Board.
+28. (a) An Extraordinary General Assembly shall be convened by the President upon the request of one third of the Members or majority of the Board.
 Such request, which shall be in writing, shall state the object for the convening of the meeting.

 (b) The Extraordinary General Assembly shall convene within one month of such request.
 The agenda shall be sent out within two weeks of such request.

 (c) The Extraordinary General Assembly is able to modify the Memorandum and Articles of Association, decide on dissolution of the ECU as well dealing with items of which due notice has been given.